jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_resolvedissues.md

 SCOM - robustify the code around calling waffle and NTLM for a customer that is getting repeated 401 http errors | SOSSE-5429

 Corrected a problem where the Auto Update failure Alarm can now be cleared after the Auto Update facility has been disabled. | SOSSE-5176

 As a developer I want a complete RESTful Web-API | SOSSE-5167

 Displaying limited number of rows in details drill down. | SOSSE-5018

-Corrected a problem such that when a Spotlight Connection is deleted the associated data in the Spotlight Statistics Repository is also removed. | SOSSE-3347
+Corrected a problem such that when a Spotlight Connection is deleted the associated data in the **Spotlight Statistics Repository** is also removed. | SOSSE-3347

-Reports generate blank pages every second page. | SOSSE-2464 DS keeps waiting forever when SSPI authentication failed on client side | DS-611 In alarms by time the connection state bar is red when there are no red alarms | DS-601 As a DBA I don't want to see DBCC info messages in the alarm text | DS-598 Fragmentation problem - Invalid column name 'AllocUnitTypeDesc'.
-[207] [Error Code: 207]. | DS-521 CLONE - [Customers] New customer unable to upload data | DS-513 SSR response time value inconsistent with real time value | DS-414
+Corrected a problem printing **Spotlight Reports** generated through the Spotlight Client Report Viewer when the paper size was set to A4. | SOSSE-2464
+Corrected a problem where the Spotlight Diagnostic Server was kept waiting when SSPI authentication failed on the Spotlight Client. | DS-611
+Corrected a problem where in Alarms by Time the connection state bar was colored red while there were no alarms raised. | DS-601

+Fragmentation problem - Invalid column name 'AllocUnitTypeDesc'.
+[207] [Error Code: 207]. | DS-521

+Corrected source of problem causing error: 'Diagnostic Server - Spotlight Cloud data transfer' for new customers. | DS-513 Corrected a problem where the value for Response Time was inconsistent between the Spolight Statistics Repostiory and Playback Database. | DS-414